irrdnet/irrd/docs/admins/webui.rst

 Maintainer migration
 --------------------
-Migrating a maintainer can be done by any registered user, and involves the following steps:
+Migrating a maintainer can be done by any registered user when ``auth.irrd_internal_migration_enabled`` is enabled, and involves the following steps:

 * The user requests migration with the maintainer name and one of the current valid passwords on the maintainer.
-* IRRD will mail all admin-c contacts on the maintainer with a confirmation link.
+* IRRD will mail all `admin-c` contacts on the maintainer with the confirmation link (all will receive the same link).
 * The same user must open the confirmation link, and confirm again with a current valid password.
 * The maintainer is now migrated.
 Existing methods are kept.